How to Hire Employees in Taiwan?

 At least 6% of employees’ monthly wages shall be contributed by the employers in Taiwan.

 Taiwan, like mainland China, has a Hukou household registration system.
 However, the system is less strict than on the mainland, and employees’ benefits are not closely tied to it.

 Employers must give employees one regular day off per 7-day work week, along with a rest day.
 In the past, Taiwanese employees were known for working straight through a 7-day week, but a 5-day week is becoming more normal.
 Under these new rules, employers must pay a high amount for overtime work.

 Employees are permitted to work 54 hours of overtime per month, but not more than 138 hours in a three-month period.
 Employers may also provide extra leave as compensation for overtime work.

 Female employees have the right to eight weeks of maternity leave.
 If they’ve been working for the company for longer than 6 months, this leave is fully paid at salary, if less than 6 months, it is paid at 50% of salary.

 Annual leave in Taiwan

-The advance notice has to be provided on the basis of the duration of employment:
+The notice must be provided in advance, with the amount of time given based on the duration of employment: